 Regular exercise is critical to effectively manage your weight.
 Here are some exercise

-tips for maintaining a healthy weight:
+tips for staying at a healthy weight:

+Try everything.
 Aerobic exercises and strengthening exercises burn calories by increasing heart rate.

 Try to include all 4 types of exercise: endurance, strength, balance, and flexibility.

 Exercise doesn’t have to be hard.
 Physical activity doesn’t have to be strenuous to give you health benefits.
 No matter